xylophonez/urbit-visor/README.md

 #### What does the "Your ship needs an OS update" error mean?

 This typically happens when you have spawned a brand new comet which has not gone through any OTA updates and as such is running on an old version that makes it incompatible with Urbit Visor.
-Simply OTA via one of Tlon's stars using the following command in dojo:
+Simply OTA using the following command in dojo:

 ```

-|ota ~marzod %kids
+|ota (sein:title our now our) %kids

 ```